Superintegrability and choreographic obstructions in dihedral $n$-body Hamiltonian systems: -invariant Hamiltonian and the phase-matching criterion

+the quadratic form becomes circulant in the particle labels and is therefore diagonalized by the discrete Fourier transform.
+In real Cartesian vector notation,

-Each Fourier label $\ell$ defines a $D_n$-invariant normal-mode sector with frequency $\Omega_\ell$.
-For $\ell\neq0,n/2$ the real dynamics lives in a two-dimensional cosine-sine doublet; for even $n$ the Nyquist mode $\ell=n/2$ is one-dimensional.
-The internal motion is therefore a superposition of uncoupled harmonic oscillators, each transforming according to a definite irreducible representation of $D_n$.
+where \(\mathbf r_i\in\mathbb R^2\), \(\mathbf U_\ell\in\mathbb C^2\), and the conjugation is understood componentwise.
+Thus the internal dynamics decomposes into \(D_n\)-invariant Fourier sectors indexed by \(\ell\).
+For \(\ell\neq0,n/2\), the pair \((\ell,n-\ell)\) spans one real cosine-sine sector in label space, tensored with the physical plane; for even \(n\), the Nyquist sector \(\ell=n/2\) is self-conjugate and one-dimensional in label space.
+Hence the internal motion is a superposition of uncoupled sectoral oscillators, each associated with a definite irreducible representation of \(D_n\).